Afrolumens Project home pageslavery

 The State of Pennsylvania took an enumeration of taxable inhabitants every seven years.
-Known as the Septennial Census, this enumeration also listed slaves in each county, by township, for some of the years.
-The amount of information on the slaves varies greatly by county and township.
-Centre County returned only two slaves in the enumeration, in the townships of Bald Eagle and Centre.
-From the wording in the original census document, it is not clear in which of the two townships the slaves were living.
+Known as the Septennial Census, this enumeration also listed enslaved persons in each county, by township, for some of the years.
+The amount of information on the persons enslaved varies greatly by county and township.
+Centre County returned only two enslaved people in the enumeration, in the townships of Bald Eagle and Centre.
+From the wording in the original census document, it is not clear in which of the two townships these enslaved people were living.

 Bald Eagle and Centre Townships